-In REDD+ Phase 2 Indonesia will need to have in place a monitoring methodology for assessing and ensuring that the implementation of REDD+ demonstration activities (e.g. in pilot provinces) is resultsbased through detailed information on the implementation of the REDD+ activities, through a Demonstration Activities Monitoring System.
-At the national level, information on some broad land cover indicators, such as forest cover, forest cover change and the locations of fire, will also need to be made available3.
+In REDD+ Phase 2 Indonesia will need to have in place a monitoring methodology for assessing and ensuring that the implementation of REDD+ demonstration activities (e.g. in pilot provinces) is results-based through detailed information on the implementation of the REDD+ activities.
+At the national level, information on some broad land cover indicators, such as forest cover, forest cover change and the locations of fire, will also need to be made available.

-The structure of the most appropriate Demonstration Activities Monitoring System methodology will depend on the way the Government of Indonesia decides to link national mitigation performance with sub-national activities, i.e. the approach taken to 'nesting' REDD+.
-The United Nations recommends the Provincial Approach to nesting REDD+ (Figure 8).
+The structure of the most appropriate sub-national monitoring methodology will depend on the way the GoI decides to link national mitigation performance with sub-national activities, i.e. the approach taken to 'nesting' REDD+.
+Nesting refers to the principle of undertaking sub-national REDD+ activities within a national-level framework.
+The two principle ways in which this can be done are the Provincial Approach or the Project Approach (Figure 8).